TOP OF PAGE

 ZEALAND

-Denmark’s largest island offers much more than the dazzle of Copenhagen.
-North of the city lie some of the country’s finest beaches and most impressive castles.
-Here you’ll find dazzlingly ornate Frederiksborg Slot in Hillerød and the hulking Kronborg Slot at Helsingør, Shakespeare's Elsinore.
+Here you’ll find the dazzlingly ornate Frederiksborg Slot in Hillerød and the hulking Kronborg Slot at Helsingør, Shakespeare's Elsinore.
 Helsingør also features the excellent Maritime Museum of Denmark.
 West of Copenhagen awaits history-steeped Roskilde, home to a World Heritage-listed cathedral, Scandinavia’s classic rock music festival, and a tremendous Viking Ship Museum.
 History also comes to life at nearby Sagnlandet Lejre, an engrossing, hands-on archaeology site.

-• Most foreigners who have heard of Roskilde know it either as the home of one of northern Europe’s best outdoor music festivals, or the sight of several remarkable Viking ship finds, now housed in an excellent, purpose-built museum.
+Most foreigners who have heard of Roskilde know it either as the home of one of northern Europe’s best outdoor music festivals, or the sight of several remarkable Viking ship finds, now housed in an excellent, purpose-built museum.
 To the Danes, however, it is a city of great royal and religious significance, as it was the capital city long before Copenhagen and is still the burial place of 39 monarchs stretching back several hundred years.
 Located on the southern tip of Roskilde Fjord, the city was a thriving trading port throughout the Middle Ages.
 It was also the site of Zealand’s first Christian church, built by Viking king Harald Bluetooth in AD 980.

-• Many Møn-bound visitors will need to change transport in Vordingborg.
+Many Møn-bound visitors will need to change transport in Vordingborg.
 If you're doing that, it's worth stopping at least briefly to visit the site of the town's central, once-formidable castle that played a starring role in early Danish history.
-Today, all that remains are a few moated bastion ruins plus a single round tower, but the site forms an appealing park with views down across a pretty harbor.
-Danmarks Borgcenter brings the site's history vividly to life using an imaginative self-led tour guided by a tablet-computer.
+Today, all that remains are a few moated bastion ruins plus a single round tower, but the site forms an appealing park with views down across a pretty harbour.
+Danmarks Borgcenter brings the site's history vividly to life using an imaginative self-led tour guided by a tablet/computer.

 MØN